 Sing it from the rooftops – fascial damage can be reversed, and future injury prevented by engaging in healthy lifestyle strategies that we should all be participating in any way.

 - Consistent exercise: Move regularly to prevent sticky adhesions to form that limit range of motion and cause pain.

-- Daily stretching: Tight muscles cause tight, rigid fascia leading to compressed nerves and muscles.
+- Daily stretching: Tight muscles cause fascia to become rigid, leading to compressed nerves and muscles.
 Stretching also keeps the fascia hydrated.

 - Manage stress: Engage in activities that are relaxing, such as, long walks, saunas, and relaxing baths.
-Stress alters the pH in the body leading to increased tissue contraction.
+Stress alters the pH in the body, causing increased tissue contraction.

 - Use a fascia blaster: I love this technique to release adhesions.
 You can also use it on your face.